joelparkerhenderson/git-commit-message/README.md

   * This is the same convention as writing an email message.

-Use as many characters as needed for atypical text, such as URLs, terminal output, formatted messages, etc.
+Use as many characters as needed for atypical text, such as URLs, output, formatted messages, etc.

   * The purpose is preserving important formatting.